 Handling of removable components of the primary circuit before the partial draining of the primary vessel to keep the biological protection of sodium against radiation, ….

-Thus the high availability of the TNA facility (about 82%) has made it possible to make all these related activities more reliable.
+Thus, the high availability of the TNA facility (about 82%) has made it possible to make all these related activities more reliable.

 Residual sodium treatment